kstenerud/concise-encoding/ce-structure.md

 ### UID

+A universal identifier.
+This identifier is designed to be unique across all identifiers in the universe.

-A unique identifier.
-Concise encoding version 1 uses [rfc4122 UUIDs](https://tools.ietf.org/html/rfc4122) as the unique ID type.
+Concise encoding version 1 uses [rfc4122 UUIDs](https://tools.ietf.org/html/rfc4122) as the implementation type.